 1. His House

-Haunted house films have been going through a resurgence recently.
+Haunted house films have been seeing a resurgence recently.
 However, most haunted house media tends to focus on sprawling older properties.
 His House, however, changes the formula by bringing the haunting to a small English council house.

 The film follows Bol and Rial as they flee from war-torn South Sudan.
 After a long and dangerous journey, they arrive in England as refugees.
 The immigration service assigns them a small, shabby house with peeling paint and other damage and tells the couple that they must tread carefully or they’ll get deported.
 However, the home isn’t the refuge they think it is, and soon they start experiencing strange events that leave them scared and confused.
 And this happens while they are also dealing with racism and anti-refugee sentiment.
 His House adds a socially conscious twist to the haunted house format and pulls it off perfectly.